 Success in an online course is dependent upon many factors.
 We want you to have all of the knowledge, skills, and tools needed to be successful.
 One way for you to access this is by completing "Orientation to Online Learning".
-The orientation is an introductory Blackboard course that will give you an idea of what to expect in an online course.
-Blackboard is our course management system.
+The orientation is an introductory Schoology course that will give you an idea of what to expect in an online course.
+Schoology is our course management system.
 Part of the orientation will specifically orient you to this software.

 How do I begin the orientation?

 Simply send an email stating your name and the online course(s) you are registered for to Beth Cummins, Online Learning Assistant, email@example.com.
 You will receive a timely response and a survey to complete regarding your computer knowledge and skills.

 If you have previously completed the orientation or successfully completed an online course, you will not need to complete the orientation again, instead please call 608.822.2302 to verify your Schoology account.